Amuject/Pingus/README.md

 # Pingus

 A simple ping tool.
-Supports TCP / UDP / ICMP protocol.
+Supports TCP / UDP / ICMP protocol.<br>
+Currently some functions are WIP.

 ## Table of Content